 Senate Majority Leader Harry Reid, D-Nev., was courting Maine Republicans Susan Collins and Olympia Snowe to provide the critical votes needed to defeat a GOP filibuster.
 The two senators were pressing for additional cuts to the measure.
 A version adding $55 billion to the deficit over the upcoming decade stalled last week.

-The developments reflect heightened concerns in Congress about the deficit, which added up to $1.4 trillion last year and has become a top issue with voters as Democrats face potentially bruising losses in the November midterm elections.
+The twin developments reflect heightened concerns in Congress about the deficit, which added up to $1.4 trillion last year and has become a top issue with voters as Democrats face potentially bruising losses in the November midterm elections.

 Majority Leader Steny Hoyer, D-Md., said Tuesday that the House won't pass a longer term budget plan, a move that was met with scorn by Republicans, who charge Democrats with abdicating a basic responsibility of governing.

 The Maryland Democrat says that job should be left to Obama's fiscal commission.
 But the decision against passing a budget frees Democrats from having to cast politically painful votes for huge budget deficits.